 Erik & Phillippa: Part 3 – a Life with Infertility

-I didn’t feel the same way, mainly because at first, I would not disappoint our friends – So cancelling was not an option for me.
+I didn’t feel the same way, mainly because at first, I wouldn’t disappoint our friends – so cancelling was not an option for me.
 Phillippa participated in the christenings with me, even though she eventually hated it.
 We had five to six christenings in the first year while trying to conceive ourselves!

 I didn’t mind all the babies around me.
 It is pretty hard to be mad at a baby.
 For me, it was all the successful pregnancies that were bothering me.